tomideadeoye/merislabs-official/ORION-PRD.md

 it should be able to kickstart my daily routines it should have a sexy voice chat for therapy sessions using the system to apply for jobs using my cv and drafting relevant commnunications is my priority now

+LLM, help me articulate what I’m trying to build.